Localization and delocalization properties in quasi-periodically perturbed Kicked Harper and Harper models: Dynamical Localization-Delocalization Transition

-However, unlike the case of the KHM, a clear sub-diffusion ($m_2 \sim t^\alpha$, $0<\alpha<1$) cannot be detected during the transition from the localized ($m_2 \sim t^0$) to delocalized ($m_2 \sim t^1$) dynamical property by increasing $\eps$.
 From the whole, the transition point $\eps_c$ tends to decrease with $M$.
-The overall tendency corresponds well to the case of KAM and Anderson model where $V(n)$ is random sequence, but KHM and Harper model without sample average may not detect a clear transition point in the present stage.
+However, unlike the case of the KHM, a clear subdiffusion ($m_2 \sim t^\alpha$, $0<\alpha<1$) cannot be detected during the transition from the localized ($m_2 \sim t^0$) to delocalized ($m_2 \sim t^1$) dynamical property by increasing $\eps$.
+The overall tendency corresponds well to the case of KAM and Anderson model where $V(n)$ is random sequence.

+The above trends can be seen on the behavior of $\alpha_{ins}(t)$.
+As shown in Fig.\ref{fig:A-Haper-c3c5}, for the Harper model the transition from $\alpha \to 0$ to $\alpha \to 1$ exists with increasing $\eps$, but it is difficult to obtain a stable subdiffusion with $\alpha=2/M$ or $\alpha=2/(M+1)$ in the process.